-Knowing your own body and breasts can allow you to detect abnormalities like bulges, inflammation, secretions, increases in temperature, changes in the size or shape, pain, changes in skin color, and change in the nipple color and around it.
+Knowing your own body and breasts can allow you to detect abnormalities like bulges, inflammation, secretions, increases in temperature, changes in the size or shape, pain, changes in skin color, and changes in the nipple color and around it.

-Where and How to Do a Clinical Exam and a Mammogram
+Where and how to do a clinical exam and a mammogram